geckolang/grip/README.md

     <file>    The file to process

 SUBCOMMANDS:
-    build    Build the project in the current directory help     Prints this message or the help of the given subcommand(s) init     Initialize a default package manifest file in the current directory
+    build      Build the project in the current directory help       Prints this message or the help of the given subcommand(s) init       Initialize a default package manifest file in the current directory install    Install a package from a GitHub repository
 ```